ronalds95/gondwana-rates-api/README.md

 3. Adjust `unitMap` in `api.php` to match your real unit names to the correct Unit Type IDs.
 4. The proxy will forward the converted payload to the remote URL and return the remote response with metadata.

+This code also runs here a Backup Server off from Github: https://godwanaapi.adoremedia.club/

-🦁 Gondwana Collection Rates App - Super Simple Explanation!
+Gondwana Collection Rates App - Super Simple Explanation!
-🎯 What This App Does (The Playground Version)
+What This App Does (The Playground Version)

 Imagine you have a magic toy box that can tell you:

-    "How much does it cost to stay at a fun lodge?" 🏨
+    "How much does it cost to stay at a fun lodge?"

-    "Is there room for you and your family?" 👨‍👩‍👧‍👦
+    "Is there room for you and your family?"

-    "When can you go play there?" 📅
+    "When can you go play there?"

 That's exactly what this app does!
 It's like asking a super-smart robot about vacation places.
-🧩 The Two Magic Parts
+The Two Magic Parts
-Part 1: The "Brain" (api.php) 🧠
+Part 1: The "Brain" (api.php)

 This is like the app's thinking brain!